What do jeans have to do with periods?

 Yes, the inventor of the famous jeans!
 On this day in 1829, Levi Strauss was born.

-Now you might be thinking, oh dear we’re only two posts into On The Blog and Lauren has already lost her way.
+Now you might be thinking, oh dear we’re only two posts into the new-look blog and Lauren has already lost her way.
 What ON EARTH has Levi Strauss got to do with periods?

 Well my friends, the link may be a tenuous one but let me explain.
 I’ve been thinking about periods and clothing, and the fact that when my period comes, the last thing I want to wear is jeans.
 I don’t have a pair of Levi’s but I do have various pairs from highstreet brands.
 Whether Levi’s or Next, I avoid them at all costs.
 Give me slack bottoms, pjs -on a nice day I’ll take a skirt- but never ever a pair of jeans.
 Nothing is more uncomfortable and more restrictive than a pair of jeans on a bloated period belly.
 Nothing is as hard to clean as blood-stained jeans.
 I’ve tried the ones with elastane in, but they don’t improve things either… Let me know in the comments if you’re the same!